 Introduction

-Foreign bodies (FBs) in the ear, nose or throat are extremely common emergency presentations to ENT.
+Foreign bodies (FBs) in the ear, nose, or throat are extremely common emergency presentations to ENT teams.

-Foreign bodies in the ear or nose are more common in children, people with learning difficulties and patients with psychiatric conditions.
-Oesophageal soft foreign bodies are seen in older people or with oesophageal disorders.
+Foreign bodies in the ear or nose are more common in children, people with learning difficulties, or those with psychiatric disorders.
+Oesophageal soft foreign bodies are seen in older people or in patients with oesophageal disorders.

-Whilst ear FBs do not tend to cause serious complications, aspirated or ingested FBs can lead to life-threatening airway compromise or oesophageal perforation.
+Whilst ear FBs do not tend to cause serious complications, aspirated or ingested FBs can lead to life-threatening airway compromise or oesophageal perforation if left unmanaged.

 Clinical Features